bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 1. Open your app's Ship page and click **Settings** in the top right corner.
 2. Go the **Android Settings** section.
 3. [Expose a Workflow](/deploy/ship/#exposing-a-workflows-artifacts-to-ship) that creates the APK you want to publish.
-4. Set the [track](https://developers.google.com/android-publisher/tracks) you want to use.
+4. Set the [track](https://developers.google.com/android-publisher/tracks) you want to use to publish to the Play Store.
 5. Choose the approriate keystore file and the Service Account JSON file.

 When you're done, you can go back to the app's home page in Ship, and click **Publish**.